Switchback Trainees are five times less likely to return to custody.

 of Switchback Trainees reach our benchmark of Real, Lasting Change: a fundamental shift in mindset and lifestyle

-of Switchback Trainees who complete the programme move into long-term work, education or training
+of Switchback Trainees move into long-term work, education or training – compared to only 10% of prison-leavers nationally six weeks after release.

-of Switchback Trainees do not reoffend within a year of release
+of Switchback Trainees do not reoffend within a year of release.
+Compared to around half of prison-leavers nationally, only 9% of Switchback Trainees reoffend.

 ”Switchback shows that if you really want to change lives, this is exactly the approach that makes sense.
 The lesson from Switchback is that providing that trust, that human relationship is central for change"Rory Stewart OBE, Former Minister for Prisons